triflicacid/cs-UglyLang/Doc/Syntax.md

 # Syntax
 Each line of the source file is considered to be a new statement.
-A line may either begin with `;` in which case it is a comment and is skipped, or in the form:
+A line is typically in the form:

 `<KEYWORD> [arg][: <expr>]`